 The mango rasam has the perfect balance of sweet, spicy, and sour flavors.
 This is best-served piping hot, making it a great addition to a meal, or even as a soup.

 Event-related to this post :

-Well, the June month challenge in the ‘Shhhhh Cooking Secretly Challenge‘ group was the ‘Mango Mania’, suggested by Mayuri Patel.
-Well, I was partnered with Anu for this theme who gave me 2 secret ingredients as Mint and Rasam Powder; and I gave her the Chia Seeds and Maple Syrup too.
-She prepared Mango Chia Pudding using those secret ingredients.
-And as usual, using my two ingredients I have also come up with this Raw Mango Mint Rasam for theme contribution.
+The November month challenge in the ‘Shhhhh Cooking Secretly Challenge’ group was ‘Soup’, suggested by Narmadha.
+Well, I was partnered with Aruna for this theme, she gave me 2 secret ingredients Ginger and Garlic, and I gave her the secret ingredients Ghee and Sweet potato.
+And as usual, using my two ingredients I have come up with this Ginger and Garlic Soup for the theme contribution.